-The first Scriptures that come to mind in regard to selling in the church are Matthew 21:12-13; Mark 11:15-17; and Luke 19:45-46, all of which describe the incidents (there were two) when Jesus "cleansed" the Temple.
+The first Scriptures that come to mind in regard to selling in the church are Matthew 21:12-13, Mark 11:15-17, Luke 19:45-46, and John 2:13–17, all of which describe the incidents (there were two) when Jesus "cleansed" the temple.
 When He saw the kinds of activities that were being carried on in His Father's house, He became very angry.
-Clearly, this was not what the Temple was built for.
+Clearly, this was not what the temple was built for.

 Jesus regarded both merchants and customers guilty of desecrating the temple.
-Items being bought and sold included "doves" and other animals for sacrifice (John 2:14).
+Items being bought and sold included animals for sacrifice (John 2:14).
 Also present were those who exchanged one currency for another.
 This was needed because Roman coins and other forms of currency were deemed unacceptable for temple offerings.
-Evidently, both merchants and money changers were charging such excessive rates that the temple marketplace took on the atmosphere of a thieves' den (vs. 13).
+The temple was the place where God met with His people.
+This marketplace would have been obstructing worship, and specifically taking up space that had been set aside for Gentiles to worship.
+Evidently, both merchants and money changers were charging such excessive rates that the temple marketplace took on the atmosphere of a thieves' den (Matthew 21:13).

 Such is not the case in today's churches.
-Purchases in a church bookstore, for example, are entirely voluntary.
+Purchases in a church bookstore or at a church craft sale, for example, are entirely voluntary.
 No purchase is necessary to attend worship.
-If a church does decide to sell something inside the church, it should make sure that the selling does not receive undue attention and does not draw away from worship and the teaching of God's Word.
+If a church does decide to sell something inside the church or to host a fundraiser, it should make sure that the selling does not receive undue attention and does not draw away from worship and the teaching of God's Word.
 Selling should also never be made "high-pressure."